 Major Events of the Revolution (Timeline)

-The Estates-General and the National Assembly (May–June 1789)
+Estates-General and National Assembly (May–June 1789)

-The Tennis Court Oath (June 1789)
+Oath on the Tennis Court (June 1789)

-The Storming of the Bastille (14 July 1789)
+Storming of the Bastille (July 14, 1789)

-The Great Fear and the Abolition of Feudalism (Summer 1789)
+Abolition of Feudal Privileges (Summer 1789)

-The Declaration of the Rights of Man (August 1789)
+Declaration of the Rights of Man (August 1789)

-Women’s March on Versailles (October 1789)
+The Women’s March to Versailles (October 1789)

 The Fall of the Monarchy (1791–1792)